 Each craft in the Ranger program was equipped with a TV camera setup to send images to Earth in near real time while descending towards the Moon.

 The resolution of images the Rangers could capture was be 100 to 1,000 times higher than any other method at the time.
 It is only now that NASA’s Lunar Reconnaissance Orbiter can image areas at a best resolution of 0.5 meters/pixel from orbit.
 ISRO’s newly put lunar orbiter, Chandrayaan 2, can do a best of 0.25 meters/pixel.

 When the first such successful mission of the Ranger Program, Ranger 7, took the fall in 1964, everyone was surprised.
 Vast plains on the Moon which looked welcoming turned out to marked with craters all over when inspected up close.

 The Ranger missions revealed the Moon to be a land of craters more than anything else, at scales large or small.
-Here’s a video I made from Ranger 7’s camera shots, using images captured from 2000 kilometers above the Moon’s surface down to just 500 meters, after which the craft crashes.
+I made a video from Ranger 7’s camera shots, using images captured from 2000 kilometers above the Moon’s surface down to just 500 meters, after which the craft crashes.

 The Ranger 8 and 9 missions all but confirmed that the Moon is riddled with craters.
 In all, the Ranger missions sent over 15,000 high-resolution photographs to Earth.
 It’s from this data that NASA selected safe landing regions for the Apollo missions.
 The robotic Ranger missions were thus critical for NASA to safely land humans on the Moon in 1969.